purestorage/pso-csi/pure-pso/README.md

 ## Uninstall

-To uninstall, run `helm delete -n <pso-namespace> pure-storage-driver`.
+To uninstall, run `helm delete -n <pso-namespace> pure-pso`.
 Most resources will be immediately removed, but the `cockroach-operator` pod will remain to do more cleanup.
 Once cleanup is complete, it will remove itself.

 ## Upgrading